johnn600/Soundi.py/README.md

 ### Overview
-Soundi.py is a sophisticated platform designed for the analysis of Spotify datasets.
+Soundi.py is a web app designed for doing simple data visualizations of Spotify datasets.
 This application focuses on providing insights into the music details contained in the database, offering valuable information on the number of songs released each year and highlighting the top songs of each artist.

 ### Dependencies
 * [Python Eel](https://github.com/python-eel/Eel)